-Renato Tommasini - Goldsmith
+Renato Tommasini - Goldsmith Made in the USA

 Renato Tommasini began practicing his craft 65 years ago.
 He designs and manufactures pendants and rings.
 No apprentice is studying beneath him to take over the shop when he retires.

 Such is the reality for too many skilled trades today.
 Valuable skills are not being passed on to the next generation.
 In Mr. Tommasini's case, his own son found success in a different profession, and individuals that have worked under him either "quit after two weeks or leave too soon to open their own shop".
 This leads to low-quality work being done at newer stores and a master craftsman's skill disappearing from our culture.

 While apprenticeship still has a place in many other countries, here the word itself sounds antiquated.
 The path Mr. Tommasini followed is unfortunately foreign to young workers today - yet the education and training obtained through apprenticeship must find its way to our young people or our culture will let those abilities disappear.

 How did you get into your craft?